TheoryOfNekomata/react-testing-demo/README.md

-# Add tests
+# Import component in test

-Because Jest complains of the test suite not having any tests, we add basic tests without expectations.
+We attempt to import the component to be tested here.

-Observe the test file, as this is the basic structure for unit tests moving forward.
+The test may pass even though the file to be imported does not exist yet.
+If we are to compile the test file, TypeScript will report an error.